twschiller/open-synthesis/CONTRIBUTING.md

     python manage.py makemessages --locale=en_GB

-This will create a folder for the locale in the `local` directory with a messages file `django.po`.
+This will create a folder for the locale in the `locale` directory with a messages file `django.po`.
 Translate the messages by filling in the `msgstr` fields in the messages file.

 Compile the translations with the [compilemessages](https://docs.djangoproject.com/en/1.10/ref/django-admin/#compilemessages)